 The developers wanted to make a game that was similar to the Anno series if you know what that is.
 If you don’t I would recommend looking that up because I didn’t put those games on this list.

 If you enjoy games that you need to think about what you are doing, then this game would most likely interest you.
-I personally enjoy mythology in games because it gets rid of the normal gameplay that a lot of games are boring from.
+I enjoy mythology in games because it gets rid of the boring gameplay that many games have.

 8. Two Point Hospital